 These are some common dairy food products which may trigger either an intolerance or sensitivity:

 Certain foods like sauces, gravies, cookies, quiche, soups, breakfast cereal, and custards might also contain lactose.
 Milk and dairy products can also appear on food labels as whey, whey protein, milk casein, milk sugar, buttermilk, sour cream, milk byproducts, and more.

-If you often feel bloated to the point of discomfort or excessive abdominal swelling, a food you regularly eat could be at fault.
+If you often feel bloated to the point of discomfort or excessive abdominal bloating or swelling, a food you regularly eat could be at fault.
 Dairy products—such as milk, cheese, and yogurt—are candidate foods to consider when trying to determine what foods cause bloating, since this is one possible dairy sensitivity symptom.

 Stomach pain and discomfort, like abdominal pain and cramping, may also be brought on by dairy sensitivity.